MarionBml/deezer-dataset/README.md

-# 🎶 My Deezer data info
+# 🎶 My Music data info

 A simple Streamlit app showing music data from Marion's listening history from 2019 to 2024 on Deezer & Spotify.